mahesh46/Appointments/README.md

   > Ability to export the stored data into a .csv file, so that you can see all your appointments and reminders set in a spreadsheet.

-  > Can be used to store, as a daily log, say for job search, or diary
+  > Can be used to store, as a daily log, say for job search, or diary.